-The flue pipe used to connect the stove to the chimney is 5" (125mm) in diameter.
+The flue pipe used to connect the stove to the chimney is 125mm (5") in diameter.
 The stove is supplied ready for top flue connection.
-To change to rear connection the flue blanking plug supplied with the stove is used to block the top flue outlet.
-The blanking plug in the rear flue connection must then be removed (to access the bolts attaching the rear flue connection the convector panel must first be removed) - see Fig.4.
-To access and remove the top cast flue collar, the stove baffle must first be removed and the two stove top bolts can be removed.
-With these undone, the stove top can be removed allowing access to the cast flue collar.
-A rear flue box attachment is also available from ESSE that allows the stove to be installed further out of any building recess.
-Fig.1 shows suitable flue connections.
+To change to a rear connection, a cast rear flue collar kit or a rear flue box kit is available from www.esse.com.
+The flue blanking plug supplied with the kits is used to block the top flue outlet.
+The blanking plate in the rear of the stove must then be removed (to access the bolts attaching the blanking plate, the convector panel must first be removed) - see Fig. 6.
+The rear flue box attachment allows the stove to be installed further out of any building recess.
+Fig. 1 shows suitable flue connections.

-IMPORTANT INSTALLTION NOTES:
+IMPORTANT INSTALLATION NOTES

 - 1. The installation must allow for adequate chimney sweeping. - 2.
-Avoid using bends greater than 45 °C to the vertical.
+Avoid using bends greater than 45° to the vertical.
 All flue pipe sections should be as close to vertical as possible. - 3.
 All joints in the flue system must be effectively sealed. - 4.
-All flue sockets must face upwards. - 5.
-Check the appliance for soundness of seals between castings and main components and that all supplied parts and fitting are correctly fitted.
+All flue sockets must face upwards. - Check the appliance for soundness of seals between castings and main components and that all supplied parts and fittings are correctly fitted.